Macilias/dotfiles/README.md

 # My settings do not differ much, but should:
 - use natural scrolling
 - select correct font to run on Mac OSx Mojave
-- do not change os language
+- do not change os language and increase keyboard speed (which also leads to problems)
-- epmd -kill
+- do not kill icons (as the original option does on Mac OSx Mojave

 # \\[._.]/ - Hi, I'm the MacOS bot